 You can spot a guide with a white and orange umbrella for walking tours, which start at multiple times of the day.
 The tour lasts for about 2 hours and will help you uncover the history of Amsterdam, introduce you to the coffee shops, and includes a tasting of the famous Dutch cheese.

 Begijnhof was built in the 14th century for single women who lived like nuns without taking monastic vows.
-It encloses a beautiful courtyard with houses around.
+It encloses a beautiful courtyard with houses around it.
 Single women live in these houses to date.
 Men are not permitted inside the Begijnhof before 10 am and post at 6 pm.

 Red Light District